unitedcoincc/OpenSCU/README.md

 ---

-## What Open SCU Is Not
+## What OpenSCU Is Not

 - Not a retail payment system
 - Not a speculative crypto asset
 - Not a replacement for existing currencies

-Open SCU operates alongside existing systems as a **parallel settlement infrastructure**.
+OpenSCU operates alongside existing systems as a **parallel settlement infrastructure**.

 ---

 ## Getting Involved

-We are building Open SCU as an open collaboration.
+We are building OpenSCU as an open collaboration.

 Contributors are welcome across multiple domains: